 Environmental Services: AMP provides assistance to member communities in managing their environmental concerns.
 Permitting, monitoring and compliance audits form the core services for this program.

 Forestry Program: The Forestry Program can help AMP member communities reduce electrical outages and increase reliability by removing tree limbs or entire trees that have the potential of contacting energized lines.

 Mutual Aid: AMP’s Mutual Aid Program is a network of municipal electric systems that quickly and effectively provide needed assistance to member municipal systems when utility emergencies occur that are too widespread to be handled by one system alone.

 Technical Training: Technical training is a key ingredient in the ability of member utility personnel to achieve and maintain a high degree of reliability in customer service.
-OPPEI technical training focuses on giving utility personnel the knowledge and tools improve reliability.
+Technical training focuses on giving utility personnel the knowledge and tools to maintain and improve reliability.

 Lineworker Training: Often referred to as “climbing school,” these one-week courses are held at AMP headquarters in Columbus each spring and fall.

 Business Development/Key Accounts: A community needs to give equal attention to both business retention and business attraction.
 For that reason, AMP formed a Business Development Service.
 AMP also formed a key account business retention & expansion program designed to enhance the level of communications and services delivered to very important commercial and industrial customers.